pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/dashboard/burningFluxTokens.md

 **Congratulations, you have successfully increased your burn multiplier!**

-**The amount of FLUX burned is PERMANENT and stays associated with your Ehtereum address FOREVER.** That means stopping your mint will not reset your FLUX burned amount.
+**The amount of FLUX burned is PERMANENT and stays associated with your Ehtereum address FOREVER.** That means stopping your validator will not reset your FLUX burned amount.